manojknit/sp18-281-cloudflare/Dhanashree_Gaonkar/Communication_Dhanashree_Gaonkar.md

 ## Week 3
 + Communicated to the team to document every task and effort taken for the project development.

+## Week 4
++ Communicated the importance of unit tests to the team.

 References
 [1] [Agile Zone](https://dzone.com/articles/xp-values-communication)